Sparks, Maryland: 1800s

 In 1835, the Baltimore and Susquehanna Railroad constructed a track through Baltimore County which included a siding and switch near a large tract of land owned by the Sparks family.
 Railroad officials gave the name Sparks to the switch, and soon area residents began to refer to the location as "Sparks' Switch."
-Abraham Lincoln's body was carried through Sparks on the Baltimore and Susquehanna Railroad from Washington, D.C. on its way to burial in Illinois following his assassination in 1865.
+Abraham Lincoln's body was carried through Sparks on the Baltimore and Susquehanna Railroad from Washington, D.C., on its way to burial in Illinois following his assassination in 1865.

 For a number of years a creamery was operated for farmers who brought their milk in daily to be separated.
 (The stone structure which once housed the creamery can be seen today.)
 The cream was shipped to Baltimore while the skim milk was used by the farmers on their farms.
 With the passage of time, Sparks' Switch came to be known simply as "Sparks."
 In 1888, the area had grown to a point where "a substantial foot bridge 6 feet in width" had to be built across the Gunpowder River.

 Beginning in 1889, a combination passenger and freight station was operated by the Northern Central Railway (NCR) along the right-of-way and line that had previously been known as the Baltimore and Susquehanna Railroad.
 A passenger and freight stop along the North Central Railroad was named Sparks Station.
 Railroad operations through Sparks ceased in 1972, as a direct result of major damage to the tracks and rail bed that occurred during flooding that followed Hurricane Agnes.

 The section along York Road that is today known as Sparks was previously named Philopolis.
 (The name "Philopolis" is from the Greek and means "Love Town."
 Today, a subdivision of Sparks is named "Loveton Farms.").
-The original town of Sparks, as distinguished from Philopolis was merely a cluster of homes and farms one mile to the east along the NCR tracks and Sparks Road.
+The original town of Sparks, as distinguished from Philopolis, was merely a cluster of homes and farms one mile to the east along the NCR tracks and Sparks Road.
 Philopolis was the site of the Milton Academy, a well known private day and boarding school for boys.
 Of note is the fact that one of the school's students was John Wilkes Booth.
-The Milton Academy stands today along York Road in Sparks and served as one of the region's finest restaurants, the Milton Inn, until financial hardship related to the coronavirus pandemic of 2020 lead to closure.
+The Milton Academy stands today along York Road in Sparks and serves as one of the region's finest restaurants, the Milton Inn.
 Wallace Warfield Simpson, better known as the Duchess of Windsor, and the Princess of Jordan, graduated from the nearby Oldfields School, a private boarding school for young women.
 Also located in the area that was originally known as Sparks (along Sparks Road) was a blacksmith and a wheelwright shop, an undertaker, a milliner, and a general store.
 In time, the entire area came to be known as Sparks and the village of Philopolis disappeared from county maps.